Skip to content

 The canonical use case.
 A personal assistant agent uses all four structures:

-• Tasks: "Remind me to call John tomorrow" creates a task via native_task_create with due_date.
+• Tasks: "Remind me to call John tomorrow" creates a task via native_task_create with dueDate.

 • Contacts: "I just met Sarah from Acme at the conference" creates a contact via native_contact_create and logs the meeting via native_contact_log.